Promotion of education for poor migrant children in urban areas

 - Bank code: 79203008

-* Please do not transfer to any account for any reason.
+* Please do not transfer to any other accounts.

 Latest project information

 Caritas Vietnam (VN) and the Caritas Dioceses have been incorporating to implement the project about pro-life since 2012.
 The activities and training courses to help Caritas Dioceses have specialized staffs and collaborative groups to work together in pro-life section.
 In the following years, the collection of aborted fetus is still carried out and promoted more than other activities in the Dioceses.

 Clean water is an invaluable resource and is becoming scarce.
 The proportion of people lacking clean water is increasing, whether in urban or rural areas.
 Clean water is becoming ever more necessary because water plays a very important role in human life.
 In rural areas, especially in remote areas, the proportion of people access to clean water to use for daily life is less, while the local water source is gradually polluted due to the pollution; agricultural, industrial wastes and even bad habits of the people.

 The purpose of the project is to address the marginalized and vulnerable situation of people with disabilities (PWDs) and people with H (PWHs) with a comprehensive, multi-dimensional community-based approach to promoting participation, and social integration of PWDs and PLHIV in all dimensions of life.

 In recent years, the situation of human trafficking in the world and in Vietnam has been increasing and becoming more sophisticated.
 Every year, around 800,000 to 1,000,000 people worldwide are trafficked.
 Among them, about 2.5 million people are directly victims of human trafficking, mostly women and young girls.